adamsilver/adamsilver.io-jekyll/_drafts/2017-01-01-dont-customise-form-controls.md

 ## The "Solutions" are problematic

-On certain devices, the browser will show a native control when the user activates a select box, to make it easier to select an option [[3](#ref3)].
+On certain devices, the browser will show a native popup control [[3](#ref3)] when the user activates a select control, which make it easier to use.
 Users forgo this behaviour if the control is customised with Javascript.

-One example can be seen with Select2 [[4](#ref4)], a script built for customising the look and feel of Select menus.
-View the example page on an iPhone (use Safari) or Android (use Chrome) and notice the browser doesn't show a native control, which makes selecting an option harder for users.
+There are examples of such scripts, just Google "select replacement javascript".
+Try running them on an iPhone or Android and notice the browser doesn't show a native control, which makes selecting an option harder for users.
 The behaviour is now different to all other websites who utilise native select controls.
-By admission, Select2 states that it doesn't support all browsers; if a checkout form uses Select2 in one of these browsers then say goodbye to the sale.
+Typically these scripts don't support all browsers; if a checkout form uses a custom select control in an unsupported browser then say goodbye to the sale.
 Such an unnecessary loss of custom.

 Attempting to tame them is a long process which results in code bloat and as has been described earlier, a degraded experience for at least some users, in at least some browsers.
 Garrett Dimon says: